alces/essentia-et-accidentia/articles/drafts/pythonic_way_to_write_playbooks.md

 next_java_minor_version={{ jdk_ver.split('.')[1] +1 }}
 ```

-it won't work because Ansible never converts strings to numbers automatically (in a full concordance with original Python behaviour.)
-This code does work, because here we assign our variable to an interger value:
+it won't work because Ansible never converts strings to numbers automatically (in a full concordance with an original Python behaviour.)
+The following code does work, because here we assign our variable to an interger value:

 ```
   vars: